hugorila/DevoOps-Best-Practices/README.md

-# DevoOps-Best-Practices
+# DevOps-Best-Practices
-This is an example of a DevoOps Repo that conforms to best practices - Noah Gift
+This is an example of a DevOps Repo that conforms to best practices - Noah Gift

 ## Setup a VENV